 It’s always fun to throw a party or put together a special activity to celebrate the end of the school year.
-The following are nine great end-of-the year classroom celebrations.
+Check out these 9 great end-of-the-year classroom celebrations.

 1. Take a “One Grade Older” Field Trip

 Gather your students and coordinate with one of the teachers from the grade above yours to give your students a tour and a little time to explore.
-Set up a small activity with the students in the classroom from the grade above and have your students come back afterwards to share in a letter or a discussion of what they are most excited for in the next year of school.
+Set up a small activity with the students in the older classroom.
+When your students return, have them share in a letter or a discussion what they are most excited about in the next year of school.

 2. End-of-the-Year Election

-This can be turned into a several-day event.
-Have students vote on what their favorite field trip was, their favorite dessert in the cafeteria, or their most popular subject.
+This event can cover multiple days.
+Have students vote on their favorite experiences during the school year.
+This can include their favorite field trip, their favorite dessert in the cafeteria, or their most popular subject.
 Come up with ten to twelve items to vote on and post the results.

 3. Create Memory Gift Books

-Having each child put together a unique book with favorite memories of the school year is a great way to incorporate reading, writing, and art in one project.
-After writing about their favorite memory, make sure to order plenty of paint, glitter, and glue so children can decorate their books.
+Having each child put together a unique book with favorite memories of the school year is a great way to incorporate reading, writing, and art into one project.
+After writing about their favorite memory, bring out the paint, glitter, and glue so children can decorate their books.

 4. Throw a Luau

-Kids love parties and a luau provides plenty of activities that are both fun and educational.
-Learning about Hawaii, decorating the room, and even trying new foods can be part of the celebration.
+Kids love parties!
+A luau provides plenty of activities that are both fun and educational.
+Learning about Hawaii, decorating the room, and even trying new foods can be part of this popular classroom celebration.

-This activity may not be new, but having students create a visual countdown to the end of the school year can add a little excitement and fun to the classroom during those final weeks.
-Create the chain as a class and then nominate a student who showed extra kindness each day to remove 1 of the paper chain links.
-For added fun: Put a sticker on one out of every 5 links.
-Whoever gets to remove a link with a sticker gets a prize.
+This activity may not be new, but having students create a visual countdown to the end of the school year can add a little excitement and fun to classroom celebrations during those final weeks.
+Create the chain as a class and then nominate a student who showed extra kindness each day to remove a link from the chain.
+For added fun, put a sticker on every fifth link.
+Whoever gets to remove a link with a sticker gets a prize!

 6. Have an ABC Countdown